Healthy Eating Resources (continued)

 Some Americans consume enough oil in the foods they eat, such as:

 Others could easily consume the recommended allowance by substituting oils for some solid fats they eat.
 A person’s allowance for oils depends on age, gender, and level of physical activity.
-Daily allowances are shown in the chart.

 Daily Allowance* (Oils)